nagyesta/file-barj/SECURITY.md

 ## Supported Versions

-The aim is to support fellow developers as much as possible with security updates, this is a security focused project after all.
+The aim is to support our users as much as possible with security updates, backup and restore are sensitive topics after all.
 At the end of the day, this is a hobby project which is maintained in my free time.
 So reality is that the latest version will be supported with security patches in case vulnerabilities are reported and everything else will be decided case by case.

 [![Supported version](https://img.shields.io/github/v/tag/nagyesta/file-barj?color=green&logo=git&label=Supported%20version&sort=semver)](https://img.shields.io/github/v/tag/nagyesta/file-barj?color=green&logo=git&label=Supported%20version&sort=semver)